Our Social and Economic Impact

 Community Investment Corporation is an economic development engine, catalyst, and an equalizer of opportunities.
 We see our work as being the educators, mentors, cheerleaders, financiers, and supporters of the previously latent and untapped ingenuity of our clients.

-As a business-minded nonprofit organization, we know that we must make our case for our existence. measure the work that we do.
-It has been said many times in many circles that” what gets measured is what gets done”.
+As a business-minded nonprofit organization, we know that we must make our case for our existence and measure the impact of the work we do.
+It has been said many times in many circles that “what gets measured is what gets done.”

 To that end, we are redoubling our efforts to make the case for our work.
 We know what we do makes a difference.
 You can talk to our borrowers and to the new homeowners and to the nonprofit organizations we have supported.
 Or you can talk to the children that are thriving at Charter Schools we support through our work.
 But we know that we need to make our impact gains more explicit.
 Our goal is to have a salient impact statement published on an annual basis starting in 2019.
 Please check back periodically to see our progress.